Mahatma Gandhi College

 Mahatma Gandhi College is a college in Thiruvananthapuram, Kerala, India.
-It was founded by to Mannathu Padmanabhan, the founder of the Nair Service Society.
-The college is affiliated to Kerala University and is managed by Nair Service Society.
+It was founded by Mannathu Padmanabhan, the founder of the Nair Service Society.
+The college is affiliated to University of Kerala and is managed by Nair Service Society.

-The pioneer institution in Thiruvananthapuram having "College with potential for excellence" awarded by NAAC.
+It was awarded "College with potential for excellence" certificate by NAAC.
 As per the 2019 NIRF rankings, Mahatma Gandhi College stands at 68th rank in India and fourth rank in Thiruvananthapuram.

 History

 The college started functioning at Vadassery Amma Veedu at Perunthanni in 1948 and was later shifted to the present site at Kattachakkonam, now known as Kesavadasapuram.
-Late C. Rajagopalachari, the last Governor General of India, laid the foundation stone for the new building on 22 August 1948.
+C. Rajagopalachari, the last Governor General of India, laid the foundation stone for the new building on 22 August 1948.